zongyuan-li/zongyuan-li.github.io/_pages/about.md

 I am an assistant professor at [Department of Math, City University of Hong Kong](https://www.cityu.edu.hk/ma/).
 My research interests focus on analysis and PDEs, particularly in the area of elliptic regularity theories.

-I received my Ph.D. from [Division of Applied Math, Brown University](https://appliedmath.brown.edu/) in 2020, and my B.Sc. from [Fudan University](https://math.fudan.edu.cn/mathen/join/list.htm) in 2015.
+I received my Ph.D. from [Division of Applied Math, Brown University](https://appliedmath.brown.edu/) in 2020, and B.Sc. from [Fudan University](https://math.fudan.edu.cn/mathen/join/list.htm) in 2015.
 Before joining CityUHK, I was a Hill Assistant Professor at [Rutgers University](https://math.rutgers.edu/).

 You can find my CV here: [Zongyuan Li's CV](../assets/CV.pdf).